SuperMuel/mistral-ocr-streamlit/README.md

 # --- Examples ---

-# Convert a single PDF file (output to same directory)
+# Convert a single document (output to same directory)
 mistral-ocr path/to/your/document.pdf

-# Convert a directory of PDFs (output to same directory)
+# Convert a directory of documents (output to same directory)
 mistral-ocr path/to/pdf_folder/

 # Specify output directory